Boubker10/UsPolicyExtractor/README.md

-# Deployment Guide: AWS ECR and EC2 for Legal OCR Agent
+# Deployment Guide: AWS ECR and EC2 for UsPolicyExtractor

 This guide explains how to build and push your Docker image to AWS Elastic Container Registry (ECR), and then run/test the container on an AWS EC2 instance.